 210 – HIV-AIDS in the Workplace

 The Harris County Sheriff’s Office (HCSO) is committed to maintaining a safe, healthy, and efficient work environment.
-The HCSO also recognizes that dealing with persons with Group IV AIDS and its related conditions (such as Group III persistent generalized lymphadenopathy) and persons with Group II seropositive test results represent potential risks for employees.
+The HCSO also recognizes that dealing with persons with Group IV AIDS and its related conditions (such as Group III persistent generalized lymphadenopathy) and persons with Group II seropositive test results represent potential risks for employees

 Based on the most current medical information, including that from the United States Public Health Service, the Center for Disease Control (CDC), and the United States Surgeon General, there is minimal risk that the AIDS virus can be transmitted by casual contact in the normal workplace environment.
-Therefore, subject always to changes in current medical information, the HCSO shall allow employees with AIDS or any of its related conditions to continue to work and to provide them with reasonable accommodations as long as they are medically able to perform their assigned duties and pose no danger to their own health and safety or the health and safety of others.
+Therefore, subject always to changes in current medical information, the HCSO will allow employees with AIDS or any of its related conditions to continue to work and to provide them with reasonable accommodations as long as they are medically able to perform their assigned duties and pose no danger to their own health and safety or the health and safety of others.

-Discrimination and Harassment Prohibited
+2. Discrimination and Harassment Prohibited:

 Employees are prohibited from harassing or otherwise discriminating against a coworker or member of the public who is known to be HIV-positive or who is known to have AIDS.
 Nor may employees unreasonably withhold assistance from or refuse to work with coworkers or members of the public out of fear of being exposed to AIDS.
 Disciplinary sanctions will be imposed if the HCSO determines that an employee has engaged in any conduct prohibited by this section.

 The HCSO nevertheless recognizes that employees are entitled to protection from exposure to communicable diseases, including AIDS, and that there may be instances when such protection takes precedence over an employee’s obligation to render assistance to or to work with a coworker or member of the public.
-In each such instance, the HCSO shall, in determining whether disciplinary sanctions should be imposed, examine whether the employee’s conduct was reasonable and justified under the circumstances.
+In each such instance, the HCSO will, in determining whether disciplinary sanctions should be imposed, examine whether the employee’s conduct was reasonable and justified under the circumstances.